Murder 2: Soundtrack

-Track list
+Track listing

-The film's score was composed by Raju Singh, while the songs were composed by Mithoon, Harshit Saxena and Sangeet-Sidharath.
-All songs became popular in 2011.
-Lyrics are penned by Mithoon, Kumaar and Sayeed Quadri.
-"Haal E Dil" and "Phir Mohabbat" declared chartbusters.
-Songs are as follows:
+The film's music was to be composed by the original film composer of the previous installemnts Anu Malik.
+He even recorded the first song but was replaced by new composers.
+The film's score was composed by Raju Singh, while the soundtrack was eventually composed by Mithoon, Harshit Saxena and Sangeet-Siddharth.
+The lyrics were written by Mithoon, Kumaar, and Sayeed Quadri.

 Reception

 The album received positive reviews from critics.
 Joginder Tuteja from Bollywood Hungama gave the album a 3/5 stars saying that "Murder 2 turns out to be a good deal overall".
 Musicaloud gave the album 3.5/5 stars.

 Awards and nominations

 Sequel

 After the success of the first two installments, the producers released a third film Murder 3, on 15 February 2013.
-The film, which was an official remake of Spanish film The Hidden Face, starred Randeep Hooda, Aditi Rao Hydari and Sara Loren in lead roles.
-However, unlike the earlier parts, it was a flop at the box office.
+The film, which was an official remake of The Hidden Face, starred Randeep Hooda, Aditi Rao Hydari and Sara Loren in lead roles.
+However, unlike the earlier parts, it was an average grosser at the box office.